-Add the wet ingredients to dry ingredients and stir until just moistened.
+Add the wet ingredients to the dry ingredients and stir until just moistened.

-Flip the pancake on the other side and continue to cook until is golden brown.
+Flip the pancake on the other side and continue to cook until it is golden brown.

 Remove and serve with butter, maple syrup, or honey.
-I had mine with butter and black currant jam, which is one of my favorite jams out there.
+I had mine with butter and black currant jam, one of my favorite jams.